Abir196/Modeling-And-Simulation-Of-Asthma/README.md

 1. Can we improve our solver to obtain smoother solutions with fewer grid artifacts during display?
 2. Have we properly solved our system?
 In other words, do the recovered profiles indeed satisfy A.X = B?

 The answer to the second question seems more straightforward.
-In fact, we compute the norm of the vector AX - B: ‖AX -  B‖: `/2D case with one tightening.py` we find that it's indeed equal to 0.
+In fact, we compute the norm of the vector AX - B: ‖AX -  B‖: `/Tests/verifying the solution.py` we find that it's indeed equal to 0.
 Thus, the two retrieved profiles are indeed solutions to our problem.

 For the second question, the answer requires some effort.
 The issue of grid artifacts in the middle arises from using centered differences when discretizing the equations.
 The solution is to replace them with one-sided differences, but life isn't as simple!
 Centered differences allow us to achieve more accurate solutions that preserve flow (99% accuracy).
 Therefore, Question 1 boils down to finding a compromise between flow conservation and solution smoothness (lack of grid artifacts).
 We introduce a factor $\alpha$ that belongs to the interval $[0,1]$, which from this point forward plays a crucial role in solving our problem. $\alpha$ helps us define a new derivative, introduced as follows:
 $$(dg_i)/dx_{new}=α.(g_{i+1}-g_{i-1})/(2.dx)+(1-α).(g_i-g_{i-1})/dx$$